 GMA jurisdictions are authorized, but not required, to combine SEPA and GMA processes and/or to integrate documents.
-In either case, WAC 197-11-228 states that the appropriate scope and level of detail of environmental review should be tailored to the GMA action under consideration; jurisdictions may modify SEPA phased review as necessary to track the phasing of GMA actions; and the process of integrating SEPA and GMA should begin at the early stages of plan development.
+In either case, WAC 197-11-228 states that the appropriate scope and level of detail of environmental review should be tailored to the GMA action under consideration;

+jurisdictions may modify SEPA phased review as necessary to track the phasing of GMA actions; and the process of integrating SEPA and GMA should begin at the early stages of plan development.

-Kitsap County elected to integrate both the SEPA/GMA process and the document.
+In 2006, Kitsap County elected to integrate both the SEPA/GMA process and the document.
 Integration of the environmental analysis with the planning process informs the preparation of GMA comprehensive plan amendments and facilitates coordination of public involvement activities.
 The Plan inventories serve as SEPA affected environment discussion (Volume II EIS); and the Plan policies (Volume I Comprehensive Plan) and SEPA mitigation measures (Volume II EIS) can inform each other.
 These documents act only as a programmatic EIS.
 Future projects with significant impacts will be required to submit additional project-level EISs based upon the specific impacts of their proposals.
+Additionally, as part of the Remand, Kitsap County elected to conduct a supplemental environmental impact statement (SEIS).
+This SEIS analyzes proposed changes to the UGA boundaries, land use capacity assumptions and zoning configurations.